Leveraging Travel Abroad: Collecting and Teaching with Authentic Resources

 Much of what will inform the answers to these questions will draw from the authentic resources you would like to collect and the curricular gaps in your course that you would like to fill.
 However, you may also find that the answers to these questions may also impact the shape of the authentic resources you originally identified and the ways in which you sought to fill those curricular gaps.
 If you’re interested in crafting a plan for authentic resource collection, here is a useful worksheet to get you started.

 If you need specific technologies in order to collect, store, or curate authentic resources, consider taking advantage of some of the resources available at the Vanderbilt Institute for Digital Learning or the Center for Second Language Studies.

 Once you have answered these central questions, you may also put some thought into how you will store the resources and make them available to students.
-Blackboard, Vanderbilt’s course management system, has several tools available that can help you organize, store, and make use of digital resources.
-Contact Blackboard support at the CFT if you would like to learn more about how to make good use of Blackboard.
-Blackboard is just one of many tools available to instructors.
+Brightspace, Vanderbilt’s course management system, has several tools available that can help you organize, store, and make use of digital resources.
+Contact Brightspace support at the CFT if you would like to learn more about how to make good use of Brightspace.
+Brightspace is just one of many tools available to instructors.
 You might also consider a course blog, GIS, or a podcast (CFT resource list, CFT podcast Part 1 and Part 2).
 You may find value in doing some exploration to see how others have incorporated the data collection and storage with their actual classroom uses.
 For example, we found papers on how faculty have integrated authentic resources through video tutorials3 or podcasts4.